Martinique: Religion

-About 90% of Martiniquans are Christian, predominantly Roman Catholic as well as smaller numbers of various Protestant denominations.
+About 90% of Martiniquans are Christian, predominantly Catholic as well as smaller numbers of various Protestant denominations.
 There are much smaller communities of other faiths such as Islam, Hinduism and the Baháʼí Faith.

 The island has 49 parishes and several historic places of worship, such as the Saint-Louis Cathedral of Fort de France, the Sacred Heart Church of Balata, and the Co-Cathedral of Our Lady of Assumption, Saint-Pierre.

 Catholic Church

 Catholic parishes are present in each municipality and village of the territory.
 The island has the following places of worship classified as historic monuments: